Current key areas of research

 1. Emergence and evolution of metabolic excretions and interactions in microbes (funded by NSF/BBSRC) (in collaboration with Wenying Shou).
 Metabolic interactions, mediated by excreted metabolites, are shown to be common within the microbial world, as well as between microbes and cells of higher organisms.
-We would like to understand how metabolic interactions emerge in the first place and how they subsequently evolve into stable interactions.
+We would like to understand how metabolic excretions emerge in the first place and how they subsequently evolve into stable interactions.
 To do so, (i) we develop 'toy' models of key motifs in cell metabolism, focusing on the role of 'cycling' reactions acting as a metabolic flux limitation, and (ii) aim to analyse single-cell physiology under different metabolic perturbations using fluorescent microscopy (using yeast and mammalian cells).